 A total of 30 schools were selected, with 15 schools from the aspirational district and 15 schools from the non-aspirational district.

-4.2 Research Schedule
+4.2 Research Instruments

 A research schedule was designed in both English and Hindi to collect data from children.
 This schedule was reviewed and finalized based on recommendations from the Expert Group, ideally comprising faculty members from the NCERT/SCERT/DIET/Universities and State SSA officials involved with SEDG children under the RTE Act, 2009.
 The finalization process followed standard methodologies as outlined by Cox (1996), Daniels, Beaumont & Doolin (2002), Krueger & Casey (2000), Morgan (1997), Stewart & Shamdasani (1990), and other relevant scholars in the field.